joncampbell123/dosbox-x/README.md

   from motherboards.
 The focus is on implementing hardware emulation for hardware made before that point.

-  Contributers are free to focus on emulating hardware within the time frame between 1980 and 2000/2001 of their choice.
+  Contributors are free to focus on emulating hardware within the time frame between 1980 and 2000/2001 of their choice.

 * Windows guest emulation, Windows Vista or later.

-  DOSBox-X emulation, in terms of running Windows in DOSBox-X, will focus primarily on Windows 1.0 through Windows ME (Millenium Edition), and then on Windows NT through Windows XP.
+  DOSBox-X emulation, in terms of running Windows in DOSBox-X, will focus primarily on Windows 1.0 through Windows ME (Millennium Edition), and then on Windows NT through Windows XP.
 Windows Vista and later versions are not a priority and will not be considered at this time.
   These versions of Windows are not based on DOS.